Tuesday Orienteering is back...... again

 Being an outdoor sport where we disperse across the area is very much in our favour, but the social aspect is important to the club so we want to encourage you to linger and chat a bit before and/or after your run/jog/walk.
 Talking about your run without sharing sight of your map can actually be a very worthwhile exercise!

-In order to be sure we keep within permitted numbers, you will need to pre-register everyone who wants to come to any Tuesday evening session - whether you intend to run or just to socialise.
+In order to be sure we keep within permitted numbers and know who's coming, you will need to pre-register everyone who wants to come to any Tuesday evening session - whether you intend to run or just to socialise.
 To do this, simply email Hilary Q (direct or via the Contacts page).
 I will then send you a PDF and you will print your own map.
-If necessary, we will arrange 2 separate sessions.
 DO NOT JUST TURN UP.
 Your email must be received no later than 2pm on the Tuesday to which it refers.
 Do not come if you feel unwell or have any Covid-19 symptoms (well documented elsewhere - but please make sure you are aware of recent findings that a RASH is now considered a possible symptom).
 Also, do not attend if you have been told to isolate or quarantine.
 People in higher risk categories should be aware that meeting a group of people does increase the possibility of them becoming infected.
+We also recommend that if you have a smartphone, you download the Protect Scotland app.
+A trained Covid Officer will be present at each Tuesday session (usually also as the organiser); their role includes ensuring that everyone behaves as required, so please respect this.
+We currently have 3 trained Covid Officers (Lynne, Clare, Hilary Q).

 The normal start time will be 6:30; please arrive promptly.
-If numbers are such that we require a second session, this will run from the same place but with different start and finish times, or you will be asked to train at a different time during the week.
 Please ensure you remain 2m apart from each other and from any members of the public.
 Touch as little as possible.
 Bring (and use) hand sanitiser, wash your hands when you get home.

 Sessions are open only to club members who live locally (to reduce the likelihood of spread, and to ensure traceability).